jyrodrigues/geoffrey-huntley-loom/README.md

 # Loom

-> [!CAUTION]
-> **Loom is a research project.
-If your name is not Geoffrey Huntley then do not use.**
->
-> This software is experimental, unstable, and under active development.
-APIs will change without notice.
-Features may be incomplete or broken.
-There is no support, no documentation guarantees, and no warranty of any kind.
-Use at your own risk.

 ## Overview

 Loom is an AI-powered coding agent built in Rust.
 It provides a REPL interface for interacting with LLM-powered agents that can execute tools to perform file system operations, code analysis, and other development tasks.